stefpeschel/NetCoMi/tutorials/TUTORIAL_createAssoPerm.md

     ## Create matrix with permuted group labels ...
 Done.

-We now compute the association matrices in blocks of 10 permutations in each loop.
+We now compute the association matrices in blocks of 20 permutations in each loop (leading to 5 iterations).

 Note: The `nPerm` argument must be set to the block size.

 The external file (containing the association matrices) must be extended in each loop, except for the first iteration, where the file is created.